AnthonyBervas/test/README.rst

 ESSENTIAL TIPS:

-   -Need to specify output directory (e.g., --output ~/) in order to save plots for fit
+   - Need to specify output directory (e.g., --output ~/) in order to save plots for fit

-   -Set bad magnitudes equal to +-99 (flagged measurements, saturated stars etc.)
+   - Set bad magnitudes equal to +-99 (flagged measurements, saturated stars etc.)

-   -Be wary at low Galatic latitude and high extinction, especially when using all available SDSS filters/magnitudes.
+   - Be wary at low Galatic latitude and high extinction, especially when using all available SDSS filters/magnitudes.
 Code uses extinction curve to estimate what the SDSS magnitudes would be _behind_ the dust -- that assumption may not be correct.

-   -A kink in the _observed_ locus is important for accurate calibration.
+   - A kink in the _observed_ locus is important for accurate calibration.

-   -Does not yet work for u-band calibration (ask Pat)
+   - Does not yet work for u-band calibration (ask Pat)

-   -FILTER functions should not be in the optical
+   - FILTER functions should not be in the optical

-   -Yields an AB calibration (not Vega)
+   - Yields an AB calibration (not Vega)

-   -The 2MASS locus is not synthesized from the spectroscopic model.
+   - The 2MASS locus is not synthesized from the spectroscopic model.
 If you would like to match against 2MASS then the name of the filter transmission function needs to be J2MASS.res so that Big MACS can assign the correct locus.

-   -Can only use 2MASS when there are enough 2MASS matches (problem is bright stars are saturated in science images)
+   - Can only use 2MASS when there are enough 2MASS matches (problem is bright stars are saturated in science images)

-   -Make sure to exclude stars with saturated or non-linear measurements.
+   - Make sure to exclude stars with saturated or non-linear measurements.

-   -The spectroscopic model for the locus is only trustworthy to approximately 10500 Angstroms (the red limit of the SDSS z' filter), so synthesized magnitudes from near-IR filter functions are not likely to be correct.
+   - The spectroscopic model for the locus is only trustworthy to approximately 10500 Angstroms (the red limit of the SDSS z' filter), so synthesized magnitudes from near-IR filter functions are not likely to be correct.
 Therefore, near-IR observations need to be calibrated separately, although some work is ongoing to extend to templates to redder wavelengths.

-   -The magnitudes, if any, that you hold "FIXED" need to be corrected for MW reddening along the line of sight.
+   - The magnitudes, if any, that you hold "FIXED" need to be corrected for MW reddening along the line of sight.

 =========================================================================